8xFF/rfcs/text/0005-media-webrtc-sdk.md

 ### 4.6.5 Session Receiver create/release, actions

-For create a receiver we need to create a transiver with kind is audio or video.
-After that we need to create a track and add it to transiver.
-Then we need to sending updateSdp request to server.
+To create a receiver, we need to create a transceiver with kind as audio or video.
+After that, we need to create a track and add it to the transceiver.
+Then we need to send an updateSdp request to the server.

-Each receiver has some actions and some event with rule: `session.receiver.{id}.{action}`
+Each receiver has some actions and events with the following rule: `session.receiver.{id}.{action}`

 ### 4.6.5.1 Switch receiver source